Deep $\Pi^0_1$ Classes: Examples of deep classes

-an expression that is positive if and only if $\sum 1/q(n)< \infty$, which is satisfied by hypothesis.
+an expression that is positive if and only if $\sum_{n\in\N} 1/q(n)< \infty$, which is satisfied by hypothesis (the proof of Lemma 5.6.4 in \cite{Nies2009} includes a proof of this result).
 Thus, the class $\DNC_q$, encoded as above, has positive uniform measure, and thus is not $\tt$-negligible.

-For~$(ii)$, let~$q$ be a computable order such that $\sum_n 1/q(n) = \infty$.
+For~(ii), let~$q$ be a computable order function such that $\sum_{n\in\N} 1/q(n) = \infty$.
 Let $T$ be the canonical co-c.e.\ binary tree in which the elements of $\DNC_q$ are encoded.
-By the recursion theorem, we will build a partial recursive function $\phi_e$ whose index~$e$ we know in advance and therefore will be able to define $J$ on the set of values $D = \{2^e (2x+1) : x \in \N\}$.
-Note that the set~$D$ has positive (lower) density in~$\N$: for every interval~$I$ of length at least $2^{e+1}$, $|D \cap I| \geq 2^{-e-2} |I|$.
+By the recursion theorem, we will build a partial recursive function $\phi_e$ whose index~$e$ we know in advance and therefore will be able to define $J$ on the set of values $D = \{h(e,x) : x \in \N\}$, where $h$ is defined together with~$J$ at the beginning of this section.
+By definition of~$h$ and the assumption of injectivity, the set~$D$ has positive (lower) density in~$\N$.
+Thus there is a constant~$d$ such that for every interval~$I$ of type $\{2^{(k-1)d},...,2^{kd}-1\}$ with~$k$ large enough (say, greater than~$d$), $|D \cap I| \geq 2^{-d} |I|$.
 This in particular implies that